amirlab/MMP23S/specdram.md

 The simulation specification `proposal` is a scalar string of maximum length 63 containing the name of the proposal distribution for the MCMC sampler.
 When specified from within an external input file, it must be singly or doubly quoted.
 Options that are currently supported include:

-    proposal = 'normal'
++   `proposal = 'normal'`

     This is equivalent to the multivariate normal distribution, which is the most widely-used proposal model along with MCMC samplers.

-    proposal = 'uniform'
++   `proposal = 'uniform'`

     The proposals will be drawn uniformly from within a ndim-dimensional ellipsoid whose covariance matrix and scale are initialized by the user and optionally adaptively updated throughout the simulation.

-The default value is 'normal'.
+The default value is `'normal'`.

 ### proposalCorMat